null

 Dry Sieving

-Dry sieving is a normal method for materials that don’t require a liquid.
+Dry sieving is the normal method for materials that don't require a liquid.

-Simple Method: Easy to do and no extra equipment required.
+Simple Method: No extra equipment required.
 Commonly Used: For flour, sand and minerals.

 Magnification Tools